Coronavirus (COVID-19) Update on City of Windsor Services

 Employment and Training Services administrative support

-Pursuant to authority granted under the Emergency Management and Civil Protection Act, Windsor Mayor Drew Dilkens has ordered Transit Windsor to resume city service seven days a week on an enhanced "Sunday" schedule only, effective until at least July 26, 2020.
+Pursuant to authority granted under the Emergency Management and Civil Protection Act, Windsor Mayor Drew Dilkens has ordered Transit Windsor to resume city service seven days a week on an enhanced "Sunday" schedule only.
+This will be effective until further notice and will be reassessed in early September.
 Transit will be employing enhanced safety measures at this time.
 See Transit Windsor COVID-19 Service Update.

 Project management and response to resident service requests will continue.
 Public meetings will be delayed or provided by alternate means (e.g. online).
 Reviews that need traffic data collection will be delayed.